ThinkIQ-Labs/OPC-UA-Model-SDK/README.md

 ### Creation of XML Namespaces without Prefix

-Finally, a default XML Namespace without a prefix can be created using string.Empty (yes, we tried "").
+Finally, a default XML Namespace without a prefix can be created using string.Empty (Yes, we tried "".
+No, it didn't work.).

 ```C#
 md.uaModelDesignManager.XmlSerializerNamespaces.Add(string.Empty, "http://opcfoundation.org/OPCUAServer");